Cornell University Doctoral/Postdoctoral Diversity Fellowships

 The fellowships are funded by a generous grant from the Andrew W. Mellon Foundation.

-The fellowships come in two forms.
-Applicants who expect to complete their Ph.D.'s in 2013-14 are eligible for three-year fellowships consisting of a doctoral completion year followed by two postdoctoral years.
-Those who expect to complete their degrees in 2012-13 may apply for two-year postdoctoral fellowships.
-There is no teaching associated with the doctoral completion fellowship year.
+Those who expect to complete their degrees in 2014-15 may apply for two-year postdoctoral fellowships.
 Postdoctoral fellows teach one course per year, above the entry level, in fields related to their research.

-All fellows will also attend a weekly research seminar, in which they will be joined by postdocs continuing from the previous year and an annually changing group of Cornell faculty who have similar scholarly interests.
+All fellows will also attend a weekly research seminar, in which they will be joined by an annually changing group of Cornell faculty who have similar scholarly interests.
 The topic of the seminar will shift each year, to accord with the research agendas of its participants.
-The topic for 2013-14 will be “Diverse and Divergent (Post) Modernities.”
-The seminar has two main purposes.
-One is to provide a stimulating environment in which dissertations can be completed and prepared for publication.
-The other is to help each fellow identify and begin work on a second major project.
+The seminar's main purpose is to help each fellow identify and begin work on a second major project.
 In accord with these goals, funding will be available for conferences and for assistance with the publication costs of edited volumes containing the work of seminar members and perhaps co-edited by some of the fellows.

 Cornell is an Equal Opportunity Employer and Educator.